-July: The summer pattern continues with flat seas and tons of action. it gets very hot so I offer overnight inshore trips this month for snook. as with almost every month of the year we can still cross off the peacock bass and clownknife fish from your list.
+The summer pattern continues with flat seas and tons of action.
+It gets very hot, so Swamp to Sea offers morning and night inshore trips this month for snook.
+As with almost every month of the year, we can still target peacock bass and clown knife fish from your list.

-September:one of the most incredible things you can experience in fishing is the fall mullet run, Millons of silver mullet migrating south along the beaches with every major predator you could imagine following right behind them.
-Giant tarpon doing back flips, Spinner sharks launching through with their mouths open along with jacks and snook getting their fill also. truly something straight out of national geographic.
+One of the most incredible things you can experience in fishing is the Florida mullet run.
+Millions of silver mullet migrate south along the beaches, with every major predator following right behind them.
+Giant tarpon doing backflips, Spinner sharks launching through with their mouths open, and jacks and snook getting their fill.
+Indeed something straight out of national geographic.

-October: The mullet run continues and the bait starts pushing back in the estuary waters.
-Big Snook and jacks are the target around docks and seawalls.
+The mullet run continues, and the bait pushes back in the estuary waters.
+Big Snook and Jacks are the targets around docks and seawalls.
 October is the absolute best time of the year for peacock bass and probably the best month for fishing.